DhvanilSanghvi/auto-open-tabs/README.md

 Goto chrome://extensions in your chrome browser.
 Enable "developer mode" in the upper right corner.
 Then hit "Load Unpacked" and select the directory which you cloned.
 The extension is now added and working.
+Look out for the "O" icon in the extensions with the description - "Open your day to day tabs".
 You can also pin it.